-With DC power switched on, the air blowers will start and the compressor clutch will engage and cooling will begin.
+With 12 (or 24) volts DC switched on to the system, the compressor clutch will engage and cooling will begin.
 If the system is turned on when the engine is off, the compressor clutch will engage, but no cooling will take place.
 Normal operating current will be drawn from the battery.
+The compressor clutch will draw 3 to 3.5 amps per hour at 12 volts 1.5 to 2 amps per hour at 24 volts.